storyfeet/irrigate/rules.md

 Players take turns clockwise around the table to **Place a Land Tile** from the '1' Pile until all players have 4 Tiles of their colour on the board.

+    Note: The '1' Pile has 3 Land Tiles of each color.
+Plus the Tap Tile makes four.

 **Placing a Land Tile**

-Draw a tile from the lowest numbered available Pile, and place it adjacent to a tile already on the board.
+Draw a tile from the lowest numbered available Pile, and place it on the board according to the following rules.

+1. You *must* place the tile adjacent to a Land Tile already on the board.
-* You *must* place the tile, such that it is possible to connect to the River by rotating only the tiles currently on the board.
+2. You *must* place the tile, such that it is possible to connect to the River by rotating only the tiles currently on the board.
 However it does not have to be connected right now.
+3. You *may* choose the orientation.
-* You *may* not place an Owned (Coloured) Land Tile next to another Land Tile of the same colour.
+4. You *may not* place an Owned (Coloured) Land Tile next to another Land Tile of the same colour.
-* You *may* negotiate money from another player to help help you decide where to place it.
+5. Other players *may* offer you money to place it where they want.
+6. You *may* solicit offers.

+The rules for Goal Tiles are slightly different, making them harder to attain.

-If the tile is a "Goal Tile" it must be placed diagonally from any other tile on the board.
+If the tile is a "Goal Tile", ignore rules 1 to 3 and instead place it diagonally from, and not touching edges with, any other tile on the board.

-    Note: This won't happen in the Early Game, but is part of placing a tile
+    Note: There are no Goal Tiles in the Early Game, but players continue to "Place a Land Tile" throughout the game.

 **Ending the Early Game**

-On the turn that a player places the last players 4th Tile.
-That player will be able to play a complete turn.
+When the final "Fourth Tile" is placed, and all players have 4 tiles of their colour on the board.
+The Early Game ends.

+The Next Player will take a turn as described in the **Main Game**

-As compensation, each player around the table clockwise from that player, recieves one more money than the last.
+As compensation for not being that player, the player left of him recieves 1 extra money.
+Then clockwise around the table each player recieves one more money than the last.

 Or -- in a two player game, the other player recieves 2 extra money.